 So rather than write my own shell script, I wrote archiverecent.
 The problem felt common enough that it deserved a more general tool.

-This tool solves my incremental back-up problem.
+This tool has solved my incremental back-up problem.
 I expect it will be useful for you too.

 Examples